Tamara Iosifovna Balezina: Career

 In 1942 she was tasked with organizing a laboratory to conduct research on penicillin in 1942 and she was the one responsible for the hands-on work while Zinaida Yermolyeva organized the Laboratory of Biochemical Microbes.
 Balezina began to collect fungus in the area around the laboratory and was able to find a fungus that provided antibiotic capacity but was less effective than the strains from Alexander Fleming.
-Subsequent work led her to investigate molds from potatoes and in the 93rd iteration of cultures she identified a strain that was similar to Penicillium crustosum with higher activity than Fleming's strain of Penicillium.
+Subsequent work led her to investigate molds from potatoes, and in the 93rd iteration of cultures she identified a strain that was similar to Penicillium crustosum with higher activity than Fleming's strain of Penicillium.
 By 1944, the resulting drug was available for use in the war.
 According to Balezina, while she was working on the isolation of Penicillium strains, Yermolyeva was working on a cholera outbreak, yet Yermolyeva received more credit for the penicillin research.

 From 1950s she worked on the methods of interferon production and the formation of interferon in cells.
 In 1972 she patented a method of interferon production in animal cell cultures using plant viruses as interferon inductors.

 From 1945 to 1952, she was a senior researcher at the All-Union Research Institute of Penicillin and Other Antibiotics and the Institute of Epidemiology and Microbiology.
 From 1955 to 1956, she worked at the CIU doctors, and from 1956 to 1975, at the Institute of Virology.
-She then retired and worked on a voluntary basis as reception in the health room at the P.R.U.E.
+She retired and worked as a volunteer as reception in the health room at the P.R.U.E.
 (Plekhanov Russian University of Economics, formerly known as the Karl Marx Moscow Institute of the National Economy).

 Personal life

-Balezina was born in 1913 in Starobelisk in a family of physicians.
-She lived in Moscow until her death on August 11, 2010, at the age of 97.
+Balezina lived in Moscow until her death on August 11, 2010, at the age of 97.